Hardeepsingh980/Air-Drum/README.md

-# Air-Guitar
+# Air-Drum
-Air Guitar is an amazing script with which you can play guitar in the air.
+Air Guitar is an amazing script with which you can play Drum in the air.
 Must Try!

 ## Requirements